 Tuition fee support

-New part-time UK and EU students who started their course after September 2012 are eligible to apply for a Tuition Fee Loan from the Government provided they are studying at an intensity of at least 25% of the equivalent full-time course.
-For more information on Tuition Fee Loans please go to the gov.uk site.
+New part-time UK and EU students who start their course after September 2012 are eligible to apply for a Tuition Fee Loan from the Government provided they are studying at an intensity of at least 25% of the equivalent full-time course.
+For further information on Tuition Fee Loans please go to the Student Finance website.